angular/angular.io/README.md

 1. Make sure you are using the latest node and npm; if not install [nvm](https://github.com/creationix/nvm) to get node going on your machine.

-1. install these npm packages *globally*: `npm install -g harp gulp protractor`
+1. install these npm packages *globally*: `npm install -g harp gulp`

 1. clone this repo and the [angular source code repo](https://github.com/angular/angular) to the same parent directory.
 The two cloned repo directories must be sibling.